PSLV-C44: Mission overview

 The PSLV C-44 rocket had four stages; each one was self-contained, with its own propulsion system, thereby capable of functioning independently.
 The first and third stages used composite solid propellants, while the second and fourth stage used earth-storable liquid propellants.
 It had a lift-off mass of 230400 kg and measured 44.4 m in height.
 It carried two satellites built by Defence Research and Development Organisation (DRDO) and Space Kidz India into orbit, weighing 740 kg and 1.2 kg respectively, bringing the total payload mass to 741.2 kg.

 The satellite Microsat-R was placed into a lower Sun-synchronous orbit of 274.12 km altitude and 96.575° inclination, meanwhile, the second satellite was placed with an experimental 4th stage into an orbit of 450 km altitude and 98.767°.
 The satellite was launched free of cost and was placed into the orbit after 2 subsequent rocket burn past Microsat-R release.
+It would later be destroyed in the Indian ASAT test (Mission Shakti) on 27th March 2019.